PathFinder: Advancing Path Loss Prediction for Single-to-Multi-Transmitter Scenario: Introduction

 \textbf{Problem 2: A substantial gap exists between modeling single-transmitter scenarios and addressing real-world multi-transmitter environments.} Previous studies \citep{RadioUNet,RadioDIP,RadioDiff,PMNet} have predominantly focused on single-transmitter scenarios (\textit{e.g.}, Fig.~\ref{fig:fw_vs}(b)), while neglecting the prevalence of multiple transmitters in practical settings.
 However, in real-world 5G deployments, the ``single-to-multi-transmitter (S2MT)'' shift is widespread.
 For instance, base stations are dynamically added in expanding urban areas.
 Despite this, existing models lack the ability to extrapolate from single-transmitter training data to multi-transmitter testing scenarios.
 For example, models trained on data with 1 transmitter often exhibit notable drops in accuracy when tested on scenes with 2–4 transmitters (Fig.~\ref{fig:fw_vs}(c)).
 This limitation in extrapolation directly restricts the practical utility of current RPP models, rendering it a critical issue that demands resolution.

 In order to address the two major issues identified in previous research, we contribute in three aspects: \begin{enumerate} \item To remedy the deficiency in the proactive modeling capabilities of models concerning the environment and address problem 1, we propose \mdl, which utilizes decoupled features to actively model both buildings and transmitters, thereby enhancing the model's attentiveness to these components.
-Furthermore, Mask-Guided Low-rank Attention is introduced to help the model focus independently on receiver and building regions. \item To address problem 2, we introduce Transmitter-Oriented Mixup for model training.
+Furthermore, we introduce Mask-Guided Low-Rank Attention to tackle the limitations of passive modeling and high computational costs.
+Specifically, the Mask-Guided mechanism allows the model to independently focus on the distinct physical roles of receiver and building regions through explicit spatial constraints.
+Meanwhile, the Low-Rank transformation is employed to capture global environmental relationships with linear complexity, ensuring efficient prediction in large-scale urban scenarios. \item To address problem 2, we introduce Transmitter-Oriented Mixup for model training.
 Based on this approach, we propose a new evaluation benchmark called single-to-multi-transmitter radio path loss prediction (S2MT-RPP).
 This benchmark enables a more comprehensive assessment of the capabilities of various models. \item We conduct a comparative analysis between the proposed \mdl\; and the current state-of-the-art (SOTA) methods, empirically demonstrating that our approach surpasses the performance of existing SOTA techniques. \end{enumerate}